-Contracting in 2018 was available early in the year at prices slightly lower than last year and from only one Texas High Plains contractor.
+Confectionary contracting is no longer offered by any buyer in the Texas South Plains in 2023.
+Some Red River confectionary growers to the north are delivering to southwest Kansas.
 Split pricing is for seed size above and below those seeds that are retained above or pass through a screen of 22/64".
-Some contracts now include a choice of a Clearfield or
+Some